 Compound Exercises: often involve bilateral movements with the use of the barbell, compound often means more than one muscle group assists in each lift.
 This assisting action from multiple muscle groups, allows for more resistance to be used, ultimately increasing strength and muscle definition e.g.

-As the name suggests are resistance exercises for isolating specific muscle groups, often used by bodybuilders to increase and enhance the look, shape/size of a particular area of a muscle belly.
+As the name suggests these are exercises for isolating specific muscle groups, often used by bodybuilders to increase and enhance the look, shape/size of a particular area of a muscle belly.

 These exercises are not as important to use in the beginning – until enough muscle mass has been obtained to shape or enhance into the desired contour that the athlete has set his or her goal towards, here are a few examples.